ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-17-aws-cloudfront.md

 - Restrict to Custom origin content?
 Custom headers in distribution, configure app to look for custom headers, Viewer protocol (force HTTPS from client), Origin Protocol (force HTTPS to origin)
 - Need multiple Geo Restrictions? create multiple distributions
 - Redirect HTTP to HTTPS? use Viewer Protocol policy to force HTTPS

+# Customization at the Edge
+CloudFront has two different ways to change requests/responses at the edge: _CloudFront functions_ and _Lambda@Edge_.
+This customization enables request filtering, AuthZ/N, HTTP responses, Bot mitigation, and A/B testing.
+Can't use both Functions and Lambda@Edge on the viewer req/res at the same time.

+## CloudFront Functions
+Native feature of CloudFront deployed at the edge point of presence; modifies/transforms the viewer req/res; written in JavaScript; can scale to millions of TPS with less than 1ms access time; 1/6 the cost of Lambda@Edge; no access to the file system network.
+Use CloudFront Functions for:
+- Cache Key normalization
+- Header manipulation
+- URL rewrites/redirects
+- AuthZ/N

+## Lambda@Edge
+Deployed at regional edge cache; written in Python or Node.js in a VM with network and file system access; scales to 1000s of TPS; used to modify/transform the viewer req/res and origin req/res; author functions in us-east-1 then replicated to regional edge cache locations.
+Up to 5 seconds execution time on the view side and up to 30 seconds on the origin side.
+Use Lambda@Edge for:
+- longer execution time
+- more cpu
+- access to AWS services
+- access to request body (perhaps to load the right sized image based on the browser `User-Agent`)
+- route request to load content to be cached from the closest origin (for example, load content from the closest bucket to the user into the closest edge location)